kbeckmann/game-and-watch-retro-go/README.md

 # Common building steps

+- In order to run this on a Nintendo® Game & Watch™ [you need to first unlock it](https://github.com/ghidraninja/game-and-watch-backup/).
 - Clone this repo with submodules: `git clone --recurse-submodules https://github.com/kbeckmann/game-and-watch-retro-go`
 - Clone and build `https://github.com/ghidraninja/game-and-watch-flashloader`.
 The 'game-and-watch-flashloader' folder must be placed in the same dir as 'game-and-watch-retro-go' folder.